gluon-lang/gluon/README.md

 # embed_lang (working title)
 [![Build Status](https://travis-ci.org/Marwes/embed_lang.svg?branch=master)](https://travis-ci.org/Marwes/embed_lang)

 This library is a complete compiler and virtual machine for an embeddable langauge implemented in pure [Rust][Rust].
-This is currently very unstable as neither the semantics of syntax is nailed down yet.
+As both syntax and semantics are not fully nailed down yet it is not recommended for serious use.

 ## Usage